openmediavault/openmediavault-docs/administration/services/samba.rst

 	write list = "john"

-You can add extra options in the general and share configuration at the bottom, where you have a multi line text field.
+Is possible to add extra options in the general and share configuration at the bottom with a multi line text field.
 This options are hardcoded in the mkconf script but they can be changed using :doc:`environmental variables </various/advset>`.

 Privileges
 ----------

 The login access in Samba is configured using privileges.
 This means they will not act in the file system layer they will run in the Samba authentication layer.
 From there the access can be controlled to be read only or read/write access and guest account access.
 This is done with the PRIVILEGES button in the shared folder section not the ACL.
 Privileges only gets only login access and from there determines if user can read or write.
-If write access is enabled and files/folders have restricted permissions then you will still not be able to write to folder using Samba.
+If write access is enabled and files/folders that have restricted permissions then write access is not possible using Samba.

 .. important::
 	Samba does not use PAM for login, it has a different password database.
 When the admin changes a username password (or the username changes his) using the |webui| what |omv| does is that it changes both the linux login password and the Samba internal database.
 If a username changes his password using shell, this will not be reflected in Samba log in.